What are the Four Dimensions of ITIL 4?

 The four dimensions influence each other.
 A change to one will always influence the others.
 The smallest change can ripple across the system, creating widespread disruption.
 According to Gartner Inc., “80 percent of unplanned downtime is cause by people and process issues” (versus poor design, hardware failures, and external factors).

 For example, when a process changes, the people who perform that process may need to change how they work.
 A process change may also impact the information and technology.
 A new process usually means new information is needed to run the process.
-Where processes are automated, the change in the process will require a corresponding change in service automation.
+Where processes are automated, a change in process will require a corresponding change in service automation.

-Are the four Dimensions in ITIL 4 the same as the four Ps in ITIL V3?
+Are the Four Dimensions in ITIL 4 the Same as the Four Ps in ITIL V3?

 The four dimensions of ITIL 4 are an evolution of the four Ps seen in ITIL V3 (People, Products, Processes, Partners).
-They have been repositioning to consider the broader aspects of the service ecosystem (and the way these aspects influence each other) to encourage a change in the way we think about service value streams.
+They have been revised to consider the broader aspects of the service ecosystem (and the way these aspects influence each other) to encourage a change in the way we think about service value streams.

 Organizations and People

 The human aspect: The people doing and managing the work.

 The organizations and people dimension sets out the people aspects of service management to be considered when designing, operating and changing service offerings.
 People include employees, managers, executives, customers, supplier employees, or anybody else who is involved in the creation or consumption of services.